This article discusses the Hibah and the rules of Muslim law which apply to it.

-- Needless to say, for a Hibah to be valid, the donor must at least have legal title to the subject of the gift and must have legal capacity to give away the same to the donor.
+- Needless to say, for a Hibah to be valid, the donor must at least have legal title to the subject of the gift and must have the legal capacity to give away the same to the donee.

 - A Hibah made by a minor or a person who lacks mental capacity or by a person under undue pressure or by force is invalid.